 3.1.1 CSF Warning Test 1 (CSFW1, Test for acoustical warning for CSF)

 3.1.1.1 The vehicle shall be driven with an activated CSF system on a road with lane markings on each side of the lane.
-The Technical Service shall verify that the requirements for warning signals defined in graph5.1.6.2 of this Regulation are met.
+The Technical Service shall verify that the requirements for warning signals defined in paragraph 5.1.6.2 of this Regulation are met.

 3.1.1.2.
 With the agreement of the Technical Service a simulation may be used.
 A detailed description of the simulation and its validation shall be included in the test report.